In his book Nature and the Human Soul, Bill Plotkin outlines the eight stage ecocentric cycle of human development.

 Throughout the book he illustrates each of the eight stages a soul travels to reach its full potential.
 It’s a wonderful book, infused with this atavistic, ancestral tone that makes you wonder about the possibilities of an alternative world where the human race lived according to our natural, ecocentric potential.

 As a high school teacher, I find most of my fascination lies in the adolescent stages.
 The first, Stage 3, is the Thespian at the Oasis.
 In this stage, you develop a persona that allows you to interact in society, get what you want from others, and be socially adept.
-But this persona is not necessarily your true nature, and part of Stage 4, the Wanderer in the Cocoon, involves exploring the depths of your soul to see what lives there and, if necessary, putting your Thespian self to rest to live the compasslife that your soul craves.
+But this persona is not necessarily your true nature, and part of Stage 4, the Wanderer in the Cocoon, involves exploring the depths of your soul to see what lives there and, if necessary, putting your Thespian self to rest to live the life that your soul craves.
 Plotkin recognizes that sometimes this split is painful, but also necessary to revel in the joy of the life you were born to live.

 Unfortunately, as Plotkin explains, too many people in modern society get stuck in stage 3, and shoot off into another alternative cycle known as the egocentric cycle of human development.
 Plotkin did his homework, because this wheel is as real and as tragic as the world outside my window.
 He writes, “These unsavory and sorrowful portraits of human misadventure have too many similarities to what we observe in our contemporary world every day, in our own communities and on out mainstream news and entertainment networks.”
 Every stage in this cycle is another level of adolescence.
 Life is a series of trainings in how to conform to the model presented by the dominant society, and so the adolescent (of any age) finds new ways to rebel, capitulate, suppress, and finally, withdraw.